napoknot21/info-courses/info-cs/README.md

-# Informatic Courses and Resources
+# Informatic & Computer Sciences courses and resources

 Courses from/of :